avocado-framework/avocado/docs/source/guides/contributor/chapters/runners.rst

 Now let's shift our attention to the nrunner architecture.
-In the nrunner architecture, a :class:`avocado.core.nrunner.Runnable` describe a "code payload" that will be executed, but they are not executable code themselves.
+In the nrunner architecture, a :class:`avocado.core.nrunner.runnable.Runnable` describe a "code payload" that will be executed, but they are not executable code themselves.
 Because they are **data** and not **code**, they are easily serialized and transported to different environments.
 Running the payload described by a ``Runnable`` is delegated to another component.

 Most often, this component is a standalone executable (see :data:`avocado.core.spawners.common.SpawnMethod.STANDALONE_EXECUTABLE`)